CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToGoogle.md

 **Folder Hierarchies from Outside of the Domain**

 It is possible to add folders that have been shared with you into your folder hierarchy, and other users could also have done the same thing.
 If this is a folder from outside of your domain, then the first user to migrate the folder will become the new owner and it will then be treated as belonging to that user.
-All external ACLs will be removed from the folder (but all domain ACLs will be preserved).
+All external ACLs will be removed from the folder but all domain ACLs will be preserved.

 **Comments and Revision History**

 Comments can be migrated but revision history cannot.
-See here for details on comments migration.

 **Deleted Files and Folders**

 Deleted files and folders a user owns are not migrated.

-If a user has deleted a file that has been shared with them making the file invisible in their account (but not actually delete the source file or the sharing rights), then these files will be visible again in the ‘Shared with me’ folder following migration.
+If a user has deleted a file that has been shared with them making the file invisible in their account but have not actually deleted the source file or the sharing rights, then these files will be visible again in the **Shared with me** folder following the migration.
 This particular case is not handled by CloudM Migrate as its usage is rare, and when encountered increases migration times.
 Additionally, even though the file may be invisible, the sharing rights as allocated by the sharer still exist.

 **Renaming Users and/or Groups**